han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 Let's first start with a little story that I think all software developers are familiar with:

 We start a brand new project.
 Since is a new project, we set it up with the latest technology and version of the libraries.
 We are all happy, and able to product a first working version relatively quickly.
 We write a lot of code, and we feel we know the entire codebase since everything was recently written by us.
 We feel productive and building features fast.
-After a while, bugs starts to appear, and there are new requirements that we did not originally expect and need to start make technical tradeoffs.
-Once straighforward requirements, now need to handle many edge cases and additional features.
+After a while, bugs starts to appear, and there are new requirements that we did not originally anticipate.
+We start making technical tradeoffs.
+Once straighforward requirements, now need to handle edge cases and change in requirements.
 Those bugs and tradeoffs slow things down.
-Time goes on, and at some point we feel things have gotten very slow, we don't undertand some parts of the codebase and need to re-read it multiple times.
+Time goes on, and at some point we feel things have gotten slower to release, we don't undertand some parts of the codebase and need to re-read it multiple times.
 We feel the urge to rewrite some parts of the code because you think there is a better way to write it.
 A major refactor or rewrite is a major investment, and its payoff is not guaranteed.
 This whole proccess is accellearated or multiplied in complexity if there are multiple developers working on the project.
 We say that the codebase has become complex.

 So, in around 10 years of my career, I have experienced this lifecycle in basically every coding project I've worked with.
 It is a bit frustrating that software project needs to end up like this.
 But with enough experience we can do things to handle it.
 * First is to understand about the design proccess.
 Which I will go more in detail in another article. (is the other book that Antirez reocmmended)
-* Another central piece to understand what complexity is and what causes it.
+* Another central piece is to better understand what complexity is and what causes it.
 This is exactly what this book is about.

 ## Chapter 1: It’s All About Complexity